 Visual vertigo often displays as an inability to function when the world around you is moving or is otherwise visually confusing.
 Tailored vestibular rehabilitation can help you.

-Take a look at the Spin Physio clinic, COMING SOON to Culverstone.
-See our map below for areas that qualify for the mobile clinic: Borough Green, Culverstone, Vigo, Meopham, New Ash Green, Longfield, Istead Rise, Cobham, Gravesend, Wrotham, Wrotham Heath, West Malling, Kings Hill, Sevenoaks, Seal, Otford.
-Contact us if you are unsure.
-Spin Physio also runs a clinic from Borough Green Medical Practice.
+Take a look at the Spin Physio clinic at Culverstone.
+See our map below for areas that qualify for the mobile clinic: Borough Green, Culverstone, Vigo, Meopham, New Ash Green, Longfield, Istead Rise, Cobham, Gravesend, Wrotham, Wrotham Heath, West Malling, Kings Hill.